hitchdev/hitchstory/docs/src/approach/domain-appropriate-scenario-language-dasl.md

     And API: I check that POST call status code is 200
 ```

-This story omits several key details relevant to the scenario.
-For instance, *how* is a new person created?
-What kind of POST request is made?
+This story omits several key details relevant to the scenario. *How* is a new person created?
+What *kind* of POST request is made?
 What response comes back with the 200 code?

+Moreover, it is misleading - not every attempt to create a new person will result in a 200.
+Some kinds of request will fail.

 If this were adjusted to be a bug report ("API returns 500 error when creating new person"), the missing context would be starkly obvious.